karthikraj-duraisamy/AndroidToolsAttributesDemo/README.md

 3. Resource shrinking attributes

 ## Error handling attributes
 All of the Error handling attributes are used by Lint.
+Error handling attributes just helps us to avoid the warnings shown by lint and spell checks run by spell checker.

 #### tools:ignore